chukalicious/tailwinds-practice/README.md

-# Landing Page styled with TailwindsCSS
+# Landing Page styled with TailwindCSS